cdaller/multi_anonymizer/readme.md

 Please note that this is only valid for one run of the script: all values of the same type (last name, first name, postcode, etc.) will be anonymized with the same anonymized value.
 This ensured consistency across multiple data sources.
 This also means that you have to anonymize all sources in one run and cannot split it up across multiple invocations of the script!

-The configurations for the fields to anonymize are in json and can be passed via command line parameter (`--config`) or as a file (`--configfile`).
+The configurations for the fields to anonymize are in json and can be passed via command line parameter (`--config`) or as a file (`--config-file`).
 Each config can contain one configuration definition or an array of configuration definitions.

 The following example shows how to anonymize a json and an xml file that both contain an addressbook with the same entries could be anonymizes, so that the same entries before will be equal (but anonymized) in the same way: